Series: The Dixie Wardens Rejects MC #2

 The teacher/student relational background was already done by Vale’s so I thought that I would somewhat know what to expect, but I kept getting thrown for a curve because neither Tommy nor Tally’s characters acted in ways that I expected.
 Although, Tally’s character irked me to no end at crucial moments, and even though Vale provided an explanation to her actions I still drew a blank because nothing she did made sense with what I sensed was the core of her character.

 From Tommy’s ‘take me as I am’ personality, and Tally going through life on survival mode I was certainly entertained in certain areas, but naturally there were things about these two that just didn’t rub me right.
-But, again, even while I enjoyed reading Fear the Beard the ending ruined the feel good feeling I had with its story by being predictable.
+But, again, even while I enjoyed reading Fear the Beard by Lani Lynn Vale, the ending ruined the feel good feeling I had with its story by being predictable.